 Additional Comments:

 Students with a cumulative GPA of 3.3 or higher at the end of their third semester (fourth semester for part-time students) may opt out of this requirement.
-Currently, the following courses are considered bar electives: Advanced Evidence, Applied Legal Analysis (if taken in conjunction with Core Doctrine), Business Associations, Criminal Procedure I, Criminal Procedure II, Domestic Relations Law, Federal Courts, First Amendment, New York Practice, Professional Responsibility (for students matriculating before Fall 2015), Real Estate Transactions, UCC Survey, and Wills and Trusts.
+Currently, the following courses are considered bar electives: Advanced Evidence, Applied Legal Analysis, Core Doctrine, Business Associations, Criminal Procedure I, Criminal Procedure II, New York Domestic Relations Law, Federal Courts, First Amendment, New York Practice, (for students matriculating before Fall 2015), Real Estate Transactions, UCC Survey, and Wills and Trusts.